 Each segment in the grain pan can be separately removed for cleaning.
-A removal tool is supplied in the rear left corner of the guards, fig. L26.
+A removal tool is supplied in the left lower guard, fig. L26.
 Pass the flat end of the tool into the hole at the rear of the segment and, by turning the tool, release the segment from the spring and pull back out of the machine, fig. L27.

 When harvesting in damp conditions, check daily that the segment surfaces are clean, and remove any sticking dirt.
 A dirty surface will reduce the transporting ability and cause uneven burden on sieves and increase threshing losses.
 Moreover, the dirt will cause extra weight, burden the grain pan and may even lead to damage.